T-Ball - Baseball for Kids

 The origin of the game of T-Ball dates back to the 1950’s.
 A lot of people claim to have invented the sport, but was actually invented separately in several places.
 Robert Dayton Hobbs registered the “Tee-Ball” trademark in the 1970’s with the United States Patent and Trademark Office.

-- Corkball — a sport derived from baseball with a smaller ball which can be played in a much smaller field (often referred as mini-baseball)
+- Corkball — a sport derived from baseball with a smaller ball that can be played on a much smaller field (often referred to as mini-baseball)

 - Baseball — a bat and ball game in which the aim is to hit the ball and score runs by running around four bases.

 - Baseball5 — a five-on-five, five-inning street version of the game of baseball/softball that can be played anywhere.